-- 1. To ensure that, where reasonably practicable, new or upgraded utilities: - a. do not result in a reduction in the values of landscapes, features, important ridgelines, Sites of Ecological Significance and conservation reserves; - b. do not result in a reduction in the heritage value of heritage items or settings, or a reduction in the health, structural integrity or values of significant trees; - c. are located and designed in a way that minimises adverse effects, having regard to their economic benefits and technical and operational needs; and - d. avoid, remedy or mitigate the potential for adverse effects of noise from wind turbines.
+- 1. To ensure that, where reasonably practicable, new or upgraded utilities: - a. do not result in a reduction in the values of landscapes, features and conservation reserves; - b. are located and designed in a way that minimises adverse effects, having regard to their economic benefits and technical and operational needs; and - c. avoid, remedy or mitigate the potential for adverse effects of noise from wind turbines.